hulloitskai/zoomcraft/README.md

 ### Caveats

-- Not all browser fully support the Web Audio spec.
+- Not all browser fully support the web audio spec.
 This service was developed and tested on Chrome, so that is the recommended browser to use with `zoomcraft`.